drorm/gish/README.md

 Gish offers the following features:

 - Command line, piped, or interactive mode that allows users to easily interact with the application
+- Generate a full application with a single request!
 - Integration of files into prompts using the `#import` statement
 - Diff-ing generated files with the original using the `#diff` statement or the `-d` flag
 - A local history containing user prompts and responses for easy reference and modification